Fort Albany (1) |

 Fort Crailo

-(Crailo State Historical Site)
+(Crailo State Historic Site)

 The British fortified an old Dutch settlers' brick manor house (Crailo) (1642) with a palisade, located on Riverside Ave..
 This is the birthplace of the song, "Yankee Doodle".
 British officers scoffed at the American colonial militia units posted here and made up the lyrics.
 The house has been restored and is now a museum of colonial Dutch culture.